basp/pixlr/README.md

 # pixlr
-Functional operations and combinators for bitmaps
+Functional operations and combinators for bitmaps.